Bangladesh Nationalist Party: June 1996 general election and opposition party

-Caretaker government (2006–2008)
+2001 general election and Third Khaleda ministry

+2006–2008 political crisis

 The military-backed government promised to tackle the longstanding problems of corruption, filing charges against more than 160 politicians, civil servants and businessmen in 2007.
 Among those charged were Khaleda Zia and her two sons, as well as Sheikh Hasina, leader of the Awami League.

 The Bangladesh Election Commission invited Hafizuddin's faction, rather than Khaleda Zia's, to participate in talks, effectively recognising the former as the legitimate BNP.
 Khaleda Zia challenged this in court, but her appeal was rejected on 10 April 2008.
 After her release later that year, Zia was restored to her position as party leader.

+2008 general election

 In the 2008 Bangladesh general election, the 4-party alliance led by BNP won 33 seats out of 299 constituencies, of which the BNP alone got 30.

+Opposition to Awami League (2009–2024)

 5th National Council, 2009

-After sanctions by the Election Commission, the party held country-wide events in order for local leaders to play an active role in the national party.
+After sanctions by the Election Commission, the party held country-wide events for local leaders to play an active role in the national party.
 The BNP National Council empowered re-elected party chairperson Khaleda Zia to pick other members for the National Executive Committee and Standing Committee.
 It elected her eldest son, Tarique Rahman, to the powerful post as Senior vice-chairman, in a "move apparently designed to smooth his path to the party helm."

-Post-election campaigns (2012 – present)
+2014 general election

-After several movements in a period of severe political unrest between 2012 and 2014 to prevent the ruling party holding the 10th general election in January 2014 without a neutral caretaker government, Khaleda led BNP and its allies in a boycott of the election.
-Incidents of violence were reported on polling day including bombing of election centres, which the BNP and its allies were accused of.
-Over 100 people were killed in the 2016 Union Parishad Election in violent clashes between Awami League and BNP supporters.
-In 2016 the BNP announced its new National Standing Committee, in which Khaleda retained her position as chairperson.
+After several movements in a period of severe political unrest between 2012 and 2014 to prevent the ruling party from holding the 10th general election in January 2014 without a neutral caretaker government, Khaleda led BNP and its allies in a boycott of the election.
+Incidents of violence were reported on polling day including the bombing of election centres, which the BNP and its allies were accused of.
+Over 100 people were killed in violent clashes surrounding the 2016 union council elections between Awami League and BNP supporters.
+In 2016, the BNP announced its new National Standing Committee, in which Khaleda retained her position as chairperson.
 New members were recruited while some older members were removed, and various new strategies for party operation were formulated.
-In May 2017 Khaleda revealed BNP's Vision 2030 to gain public support for the next general elections.
-However the ruling Awami League government denounced Vision 2030 as an act of plagiarism of Awami League's Vision 2021 which they used in the ninth general election, and claimed most of the targets in the Visions were fulfilled by Awami League, thus declaring BNP's Vision 2030 as unoriginal.
+In May 2017, Khaleda revealed BNP's Vision 2030 to gain public support for the next general elections.
+However the ruling Awami League government denounced Vision 2030 as an act of plagiarism of Awami League's Vision 2021 which they used in the ninth general election and claimed most of the targets in the Visions were fulfilled by Awami League, thus declaring BNP's Vision 2030 as unoriginal.
 BNP also announced it will hold processions to hold the 11th general elections under a neutral government.
 This renewed tensions between BNP and Awami League.